MINDSET 2 Study:Testing a New Pill Treatment for Alzheimer's

-MINDSET 2 is a phase 3 clinical trial conducted by Bristol-Myers for people with mild to moderate Alzheimer's disease.
-The study tests whether a new pill treatment (KarXT + KarX-EC) is safe and can help with thinking and memory problems.
-This is an experimental treatment not yet approved by the FDA.
+MINDSET 2 is a phase 3 clinical trial for people with mild to moderate Alzheimer's disease.
+The study tests whether a new experimental pill treatment (KarXT + KarX-EC) is safe and can help with thinking and memory problems.

 This Phase 3 clinical trial conducted by Bristol-Myers is testing whether the new pill treatment (KarXT + KarX-EC) is safe and can improve memory, thinking, and daily functioning in people with mild to moderate Alzheimer's disease.